Xyleee/devguidance_django/LOCAL_DEVELOPMENT.md

 - ✅ DEBUG is False in production
 - ✅ Local development uses safe defaults

+## Platform-Specific Notes

+### Windows Development
+- Use `requirements-dev.txt` for better Windows compatibility
+- Includes `python-magic-bin` which works out-of-the-box on Windows
+- No system dependencies needed

+### Linux/Mac Development
+- Use `requirements.txt` or `requirements-dev.txt`
+- May need to install `libmagic` system package
+- More similar to production environment

+### Production (Render - Linux)
+- Uses `requirements.txt` with `python-magic`
+- `libmagic1` installed via `build.sh`
+- Optimized for Linux deployment

 ## Next Steps

 1. Create your `.env` file from `local.env`
+2. Install dependencies with `requirements-dev.txt` (Windows) or `requirements.txt` (Linux/Mac)
-2. Start local development with `python manage.py runserver`
+3. Start local development with `python manage.py runserver`
-3. Deploy to production following `DEPLOYMENT.md`
+4. Deploy to production following `DEPLOYMENT.md`
-4. Both environments will work independently!
+5. Both environments will work independently!